In order to study the classification of statute one must know what are

 - Enabling statute.

-According to Craies, "many statutes have been passed to enable something to
+According to Craies, "many statutes have been passed to enable something to be

-otherwise lawful.
 In Bidi, Bidi Leaves and Tobacco Merchants Association v.

 conditions which have been put by an enabling act for the public good must be

-compiled as they are indispensable.
+compiled with as they are indispensable.
 Section 49-A (1) and 49-A (2) of the

 Advocates act 1961 as amended by act 21 of 1964 is an example of enabling act.

-- Disabling statute.
+- Disabling statute

 common law.
 An act restraining a common law right is a disabling act.

-- Penal Statute.
+- Penal Statute

-Code, Indian Penal Code, Prevention of Food Adulteration act, 9154, Arms
+Indian Penal Code, Prevention of Food Adulteration act, 9154, Arms act 1959.

-of property, imprisonment, death sentence, etc. Where the obedience to the law is enforced not by
+imprisonment, death sentence etc. Where the obedience to law is enforced not by

 an individual action but by a command of the law in the form of punishment the

 statute is penal.
 A penalty can be imposed only when the letter of the law says

 so unambiguously and any doubt has to be resolved in favour of the alleged

 - Taxing Statute

 According to Lord Halsbury and Lord Simonds stated:

 taxed without clear words for that purpose; and also that every Act of

 Parliament must be read according to the natural construction of its words."

 tax etc. It is a source of revenue generation for the state.
 The money so

 statute unequivocally so provides by using express language to that effect and

 - Explanatory Statute.

-act 1963 was enacted for a better explanation of the earlier act.
+act 1963 was enacted for better explanation of the earlier act.
 The latter is an

-example of an explanatory statute.
+example of explanatory statute.